dahm641/tech258_cloud/what_is_cloud/readme.md

 Depends on the use case entirely.
 Some services are faster on azure such as servers running with windows servers or microsoft databases.
 AWS is very flexible and has its own unique features.
 Oracle cloud is the best for oracle databases.
 Microsoft is the best for on prem hybrid set ups because it can work seamlessly with active directory and office products.

-#### In my opinion ist best to have a multicloud strategy so you get the best from each provider and avoid vendor lock in.
+#### In my opinion its best to have a multicloud strategy so you get the best from each provider and avoid vendor lock in.

 ## Four pillars of devops and how they link to cloud